minio/warp/README.md

 The average object size will be close to `--obj.size` multiplied by 0.179151.

 To get a value for `--obj.size` multiply the desired average object size by 5.582 to get a maximum value.

+#### Bucketed File Size

+The `--obj.size` parameter accepts a string value whose format can describe size buckets.
+The usage of that format activates the options of bucketed file sizes and preempts a possible activation of random files sizes via `--obj.randsize`.

+The format of the string is a coma-separated of colon-separated pairs, describing buckets and their respective weights.
+Within each bucket, the size distribution is uniform.

+E.g.: the value `4096:10740,8192:1685,16384:1623` will trigger objects whose size will be chosen between 0 and 4096 with a weight of 10740, between 4096 and 8192 with a weight of 1685, or between 8192 and 16384 with a weight of 1623.

 ## Automatic Termination
 Adding `--autoterm` parameter will enable automatic termination when results are considered stable.